 The regional orthophotography program prepares orthophoto products in GeoTIFF digital file format and MrSID compressed file format.
 The current standard is color imagery in either six-inch or 12-inch pixel resolution prepared to meet National Map Accuracy Standards for 1" =100' scale or 1" = 200' scale mapping.
 The digital products are widely distributed and are placed on the regional land information website for public viewing.
-The results of the pilot project will be documented in a technical memorandum.
+The documented in a technical memor results of the comparative evaluation of orthophoto products will be andum.
+Funding Source SEWRPC (Service Agreements) 100% \$80,947 Total 100% \$80,947